yogeshchandra12345/StockPro_/LEGAL.md

 * Use of the app to violate any applicable laws or regulations.

 ### 2.3 Intellectual property
-All trademarks, logos, and proprietary algorithms are owned by StockPro and protected under Indian and international law.
+All trademarks, logos, and proprietary algorithms are owned by **StockPro / YoAnalytics** and protected under Indian and international law.

 ### 2.4 Liability disclaimer
 The app is provided **“as is”** without warranties of any kind.
-In no event shall StockPro or its contributors be liable for any direct, indirect, or consequential damages exceeding **INR 10,000**, whether in contract, tort, or otherwise.
+In no event shall StockPro, YoAnalytics, or its contributors be liable for any direct, indirect, or consequential damages exceeding **INR 10,000**, whether in contract, tort, or otherwise.

 ### 2.5 Governing law & dispute resolution
 These Terms are governed by the laws of **India**.
 Any disputes shall be subject to the exclusive jurisdiction of the courts of **Delhi, India**.

 ---